The Excel ARABIC Function

 The spreadsheet below shows five examples of the Excel Arabic Function.

-For further details and examples of the Excel Arabic function, see the Microsoft Office website.
+See the Microsoft Office website for further details and examples of the Excel Arabic function.

 Arabic Function Errors